MartinaMax/Automated-screenshot-generator/README.md

 <p>Automated screenshot generator is an application designed to capture and store screenshots of five selected webpages.
 The tool automatically saves these screenshots to Google Drive in JPG format with a resolution of 1920x1080 pixels.</p>

-<p>For generating the screenshots, the application utilizes the ScreenshotMachine API (https://www.screenshotmachine.com/), which automates the screenshot creation process.</p>
+<p>For generating the screenshots, the application utilizes the ScreenshotMachine API( https://www.screenshotmachine.com ), which automates the screenshot creation process.</p>

 <br></br>